Southern Arizona Shopping Guide

 AJ’s foods are hard to find anywhere else in the City, including fresh fish and prime meats.
 Spirit of Santa Fe is our go-to place for authentic Native American jewelry, sculptures, and other Southwestern art.

-Here too are Crate & Barrel and Pottery Barn/Williams-Sonoma home furnishings and houseware; as well as several eclectic & imaginative shops, such as Anthropologie and Seasons.
+Here too are Crate & Barrel and Pottery Barn/Williams-Sonoma home furnishings and housewares; as well as several eclectic & imaginative shops, such as Anthropologie and Seasons.

 To assist their retailers’ elite clientele, La Encantada has a concierge service to enhance their customers’ luxury shopping experience.

 La Encantada also has several very good restaurants.
-Three of our favorites are Blanco Tocos + Tequila; RA Sushi Bar & Restaurant; and North Fattoria Italiana.
-Blanco’s patio has a fine view overlooking the City.
+Three of our favorites are Blanco Tacos + Tequila; RA Sushi Bar & Restaurant; and North Italia.
+Blanco’s patio has a fine view overlooking the city.

 If La Encantada is upscale, the Lost Barrio is definitely downscale.
 Located on Park Avenue just south of Broadway, this is a warehouse shopping district with about a dozen unique shops.
 Here you will find antiques, arts, crafts, and furnishings from around the world.

-One of the shops is La Casa Mexicana.
-Marina, the owner, offers custom furniture and accessories handcrafted by skilled craftsmen.
-If you click HERE, you will see a photo of our front door, which Ms. Karen designed and the artisans of La Casa Mexican carved.
+One of the shops is La Casa Mexicana, LCM Interiors.
+They offer custom furniture and accessories handcrafted by skilled craftsmen.
+Here is a photo of our front door, which Ms. Karen designed and the artisans of La Casa Mexican, LCM, carved.

 Tubac